 A character is widely distrusted, or maybe even actively disliked, by everyone else in the plot.
-Even though he's always innocent, this person is blamed for things that he didn't do, and is often the first suspect when something bad does happen.
+Even though they're always innocent, this person is blamed for things that they didn't do and is often the first suspect when something bad does happen.

-Unfortunately, rather than go to extreme lengths to prove his own innocence, the character rebels and acts out, sometimes feeling he has nothing to lose by doing so; maybe even committing an actual crime in the process.
+Unfortunately, rather than make an effort to convince people of their innocence and good intentions, the character rebels and acts out, sometimes feeling they have nothing to lose by doing so; maybe even committing an actual crime in the process.
 When people discover the crime, that confirms their suspicions and "proves" to them that, yes, this person was really that bad all along.

 - In The Flash: The Dastardly Death of the Rogues, people are disqualified from the 25th-century time-traveling police by any criminal ancestry (going back at least to "present day").
 One member, unbeknownst to the others, is descended from a murderer.
 Feeling it's unfair to hold someone else's crimes against him, he decides the solution is to make sure no one ever realizes it was his ancestor who committed the crime, by going back in time and perpetuating the frame job that keeps an innocent person in prison.
 He does this with more murder.